raysas/shiny-dotplotter/meta/readme.md

 First, isntalling through pip and getting the vs code extension, we will be using shiny express.
 Deploying the app on shinyapps.io

+So first to create an app have to have the following:
+- app.py file
+- requirements.txt file

+The app.py file would have the following:
+- import the necessary libraries (shiny is one of them)
+- the ui part, which is the layout of the app, here I'm trying having a side bar to input the parameters and the main panel to show the plot
+- the server part, which is the logic of the app, here we would call the function that generates the plot and return it to the main panel